 The mission of the program is to (a) provide students with a thorough understanding of the principles and applications of behavior analysis through coursework and experiential practica which allow students the opportunity to gain knowledge and experience across myriad settings; (b) to contribute to the discipline of behavior analysis and the community by preparing graduate students to become Board Certified Behavior Analysts; and, (c) to utilize research to develop useful solutions to social and behavioral problems

-The Master’s degree in Applied Behavior Analysis at the Panama City Campus is accredited by the Association for Behavior Analysis International (one of only 24 universities with accredited graduate-level programs in the country).
+The Master’s degree in Applied Behavior Analysis at the Panama City Campus is accredited by the Association for Behavior Analysis International.
 Our graduate curriculum and practicum have been verified by the Behavior Analyst Certification Board (BACB), which certifies professionals at the bachelor’s, master’s and doctoral levels.
 There are numerous settings for behavior analysis practicum experiences in the Panama City and Tallahassee areas that provide students with ample opportunities to practice their behavioral skills.
 The Early Childhood Autism Program (ECAP), based at the Panama City campus, is one of the opportunities.
 Currently, all students receive assistantships and tuition waivers through placement with approved behavior analytic agencies.

 Board Certified Behavior Analysts (BCBA’s) are currently working in the following areas: autism, behavior and learning disorders, developmental disabilities, Performance Management, parent and child interactions, child abuse and neglect, behavioral safety, school consultation, curriculum development and evaluation, parent and staff training, and language development.
 BCBA’s can be self-employed, serve as educational or behavioral consultants for local or national consulting firms, work in residential settings, or be employed by the state.
 Based on an informal survey of Master's grads taken in the Spring of 2012, salaries for BCBA’s range from $45,000 - $70,000.